ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-dottie-number.md

     g'\left(x\right)=\frac{1}{f'\left(g\left(x\right)\right)}
     \end{align}$$

     We can use the chain and product rules repeatedly to find the $n$th derivative of $g$.
-The second derivative, for example, can be computed by differentiated both sides of the above equation:
+The second derivative, for example, can be computed by differentiating both sides of the above equation:

     $$\begin{align}
     f'\left(g\left(x\right)\right)g'\left(x\right)=1\\